PictoDEV/PictoDEV/README.md

 I am a student developer who is ->

-Currently learning Golang, API dev and a lot of other things.
+Currently learning Golang, API dev and a lot of other things.package main<br>
 I actively program in Python.
 Currentley building cool web apps.
 I like Quantam Computing library such as Qiskit.